 How does Mayfest benefit trail users?

-The mission of Mayfest is to raise funds for community non-profit programs and for continued improvement and awareness of the Trinity River and surrounding parks.
-Proceeds raised from the Mayfest festival are given back to three of our founding organizations: The City of Fort Worth Park and Recreation Department, The Junior League of Fort Worth, Inc., and Streams & Valleys, Inc. Over its 46-year history, Mayfest has given over $7.4 million back to the community.
-Examples of improvements Mayfest has funded include the children's playground equipment, water fountains and LED lighting throughout Trinity Park, Phyllis J. Tilley Memorial Pedestrian Bridge signage and landscaping, as well as five trail connections along the Trinity Trails.
+The mission of Mayfest is to raise funds and contribute funds for the Trinity River, surrounding parks and community programs.
+Over its 47-year history, Mayfest has given over $7.5 million back to the community.
+Examples of improvements Mayfest has funded include LED lighting structures and metal shade pavilions throughout Trinity Park, Phyllis J. Tilley Memorial Pedestrian Bridge signage and landscaping, as well as five trail connections along the Trinity Trails.

 Please direct all questions and concerns to Mayfest@Mayfest.org.